 Artificial Intelligence (AI) is a hot topic and one that has increased in interest over the last few years, from both individuals and organisations.

 As businesses look to use AI to make improvements and simplify processes within their business, the interest in Artificial Intelligence jobs and career prospects has also increased.
 Many of those individuals interested in AI come from IT or Technology backgrounds, however, anyone can train to become an AI specialist.
-To help support those interested in a career in AI, we are running a special offer, where you can receive a FREE Artificial Intelligence Essentials training course (worth £525).
-All the details can be found below.

 First, let’s review a few fundamental points about Artificial Intelligence (AI).